Rum: Fermentation

-Most rum is produced from molasses, a byproduct of the process that makes sugar from sugarcane.
-A rum's quality is dependent on the quality and variety of the sugar cane that was used to create it.
-The sugar cane's quality depends on the soil type and climate it was grown in.
-Within the Caribbean, much of this molasses is from Brazil.
+Most rum is produced from molasses, a byproduct of sugar production.
+A rum's quality is dependent on the quality and variety of the sugarcane.
+The sugar cane's quality depends on the soil type and climate where it is grown.
+Within the Caribbean, much of this molasses comes from Brazil.
 A notable exception is the French-speaking islands, where sugarcane juice is the preferred base ingredient.
 In Brazil itself, the distilled alcoholic drink derived from cane juice is distinguished from rum and called cachaça.